Discover the best walking tracks in Sydney Harbour National Park, featuring stunning views, secluded beaches, and historic landmarks.

 5. Spit Bridge to Manly

-The Spit Bridge to Manly walk is a beautiful 10 km hiking trail, featuring scenic bushland, quiet inner harbour beaches, picturesque bays and panoramic ocean views.
+The Spit Bridge to Manly Walk is a stunning 10 km hiking trail, showcasing scenic bushland, secluded inner harbour beaches, picturesque bays, and sweeping ocean views.

-The official starting point of the Spit to Manly walk is at the northern end of the historic Spit Bridge, which carries Spit Road across Sydney’s Middle Harbour.
-From there, the track follows the shoreline of Clontarf Reserve, Dobroyd Head and North Harbour Reserve to Manly Cove.
+The trail officially begins at the northern end of the historic Spit Bridge, which carries Spit Road across Sydney’s Middle Harbour.
+From there, the path winds along the shoreline, passing through Clontarf Reserve, Dobroyd Head, and North Harbour Reserve before reaching Manly Cove.

-With beautiful scenery from start to finish, the Spit to Manly walk is one of Sydney’s finest and most popular Harbour walking tracks.
+With breathtaking scenery from start to finish, the Spit to Manly Walk is undoubtedly one of Sydney’s finest and most popular Harbour walking tracks.

 Spit Bridge to Manly | |